 Caroline’s background is in consumer marketing.
 Over 20 years she managed brands for some of the world’s biggest advertisers including Pfizer, Unilever and Cadbury Schweppes.
 Her most recent role was as a Marketing Consultant.
 Previously she was the Marketing Director responsible for Cadbury’s non-chocolate portfolio.

 Caroline has been a member of Winchester City Council since 2014 as the ward member for Wonston and Micheldever and has been involved in her local community for many years as a parish councillor, Churchwarden and as a volunteer at the village community shop.

 Caroline was born in the New Forest and so is very familiar with Hampshire and has lived near Winchester with her family since 1993.

-James is a partner at PricewaterhouseCoopers where he has worked for 20 years.
+James is a partner at PricewaterhouseCoopers where he has worked for 25 years.
 He is an ICAEW qualified accountant.
-He has experience of many sectors and industries, in particular he coordinates various of PwC's global relationships with private equity investors, specialising in mergers and acquisitions.
-In addition, he oversees PwC’s pro-bono support to a number of charities across the UK.
+James currently leads PwC's Transaction Services business and has experience of many sectors and industries.
+In particular he coordinates various of PwC's global relationships with private equity investors, specialising in mergers and acquisitions.

 Prior to becoming a trustee and deputy chair of Youth Options in 2011, he was chair of trustees at Dreamwall, a charity specialising in working with looked after children.
 He worked closely with Youth Options prior to the merger of Dreamwall and Youth Options in 2011.